NNikolaev1/spring-boot-reactjs-fullstack-master/README.md

 ### 3f.
 Final Setup Step
 Remember when we create our UserController it had a @RestController annotation to serve the rest methods in that class.
-If can still recall we said the @RestController tells Spring that the data returned by each method will be written straight into the response  body instead of rendering a template.
+If can still recall we said the @RestController tells Spring that the data returned by each method will be written straight into the ressponse  body instead of rendering a template.
 Now we need an endpoint that will render a template.
 S So lets create a separate class in our controllers called WebMainController which will render the index page of our react App.js main component.